Harold Ramirez Player Props: Rays vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff leads the league with a collective 10.2 strikeouts per nine innings.
+- The White Sox pitching staff is first in MLB with a collective 10.5 strikeouts per nine innings.

-- The White Sox's 5.44 team ERA ranks 27th across all league pitching staffs.
+- The White Sox's 5.61 team ERA ranks 29th among all MLB pitching staffs.

-- The White Sox rank 22nd in baseball in home runs surrendered (25 total, 1.3 per game).
+- White Sox pitchers combine to allow 28 total home runs at a clip of 1.4 per game (to rank 24th in baseball).

-- The White Sox are sending Kopech (0-2) out to make his fourth start of the season.
-He is 0-2 with a 6.32 ERA and 14 strikeouts in 15 2/3 innings pitched.
+- Cease gets the start for the White Sox, his fifth of the season.
+He is 2-0 with a 2.01 ERA and 29 strikeouts through 22 1/3 innings pitched.

-- In his last appearance on Saturday, the right-hander threw five innings against the Baltimore Orioles, giving up three earned runs while surrendering six hits.
+- In his last appearance on Sunday, the righty tossed six innings against the Baltimore Orioles, allowing two earned runs while surrendering six hits.

-- In three games this season, the 26-year-old has a 6.32 ERA and 8 strikeouts per nine innings, while giving up a batting average of .267 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.